Bilal2453/discordia-replies/README.md

 | module    | string     | The Git repo name of this module. |
 | version   | string     | This module's current version. |

 Even though this module do return `reply` **it isn't the recommended way**.
 The returned table also have a `__call` meta-method set, when called, it will accept a single optional parameter of type table, that should be either the Discordia module you want to patch, or a table for further configuration of how the module behave (See [Options](#options)).
-The patched Discordia module is returned.
+This will return a single table value, which is the patched Discordia module.
+If a Discordia module wasn't passed the module will automatically require one and patch it for you.

 ### Methods